MARTIMM/Decimal/README.md

 ### Markdown

 The markdown documents are written with the **Atom** plugin **markdown-preview-enhanced**.
 The default markdown viewer is disabled.
 This gives all sorts of possibilities such as showing UML and Gantt charts.
-When not readable, one can look into the `pdf` documents in the `doc` directory.
+When the document doesn't show some graphics, then look for the `pdf` documents in the `doc` directory.

 ## Installing Decimal